piano-man/git_rate/README.md

 and many more

+It also gives each user a percentile score based on the number of users using GitRate.

-It is a very powerful tool which can be used by organisations and hackathons alike to shortlist and analyse candidates with the feature to select language preference. .
+**It is a very powerful tool which can be used by organisations and hackathons alike to shortlist and analyse candidates with the feature to select language preference.

-It will shorten the tedious selection procedure to the mere click of a button.
+**It will shorten the tedious selection procedure to the mere click of a button.

-Sit back,relax and let us do your work for you. :)
+**Sit back,relax and let us do your work for you. :)